pay64k/pi_dash/README.md

 In the beginning I only wanted to make a simple tachometer, but then decided to go full in and came up with this.

 ### **Note:**
 The project is still in development and was tested only on several cars.
-GUI would use some enhancements - but for now it's the simplest working solution.
 #

 ## Features